Achilles Tendon Rupture Recovery Time With Surgery

 The Initial Recovery Phase (Weeks 0-6)

 The first six weeks following Achilles tendon surgery are critical for protecting the repaired tendon and allowing it to heal.
 During this phase, the primary goals are to control pain and swelling, prevent infection, and immobilize the ankle to promote tendon healing.
-The ankle is typically placed in a cast or brace in a plantarflexed position (toes pointed down) to reduce tension on the repaired tendon.
+And the ankle is typically placed in a cast or brace in a plantarflexed position (toes pointed down) to reduce tension on the repaired tendon.
 Weight-bearing is usually restricted during this period, requiring the use of crutches or a knee scooter to move around.

 Regular elevation of the leg and ice application are essential for managing swelling and pain.
 Pain medication, such as opioids or nonsteroidal anti-inflammatory drugs (NSAIDs), may be prescribed to provide relief.
 Wound care instructions should be followed diligently to prevent infection, and regular check-ups with the surgeon are necessary to monitor the healing process.
-Around two to three weeks post-surgery, sutures or staples are typically removed.
+Because of that, around two to three weeks post-surgery, sutures or staples are typically removed.
 As the weeks progress, the angle of plantarflexion in the cast or brace may be gradually reduced to allow for a more neutral ankle position.

 Intermediate Rehabilitation (Weeks 6-12)

 The intermediate rehabilitation phase, from weeks 6 to 12, focuses on gradually restoring range of motion, initiating light weight-bearing, and beginning gentle strengthening exercises.
-The cast is typically removed, and a removable walking boot or brace is used to provide support and allow for controlled ankle movements.
+In practice, the cast is typically removed, and a removable walking boot or brace is used to provide support and allow for controlled ankle movements.
 Physical therapy plays a vital role during this phase.
 A physical therapist will guide you through a series of exercises designed to improve ankle flexibility, calf muscle strength, and proprioception (the body's awareness of its position in space).

 Advanced Strengthening and Return to Activity (Weeks 12+)